szymbaramichal/WasteFree/README.md

    This will build and start all services defined in `docker-compose.yml`.

 4. **Access the application:**
-   - The API will be available at `http://localhost:5001` (use `http://localhost:5001/scalar/v1` to get api docs).
+   - The API will be available at `http://localhost:8080` (use `http://localhost:8080/scalar/v1` to get api docs).
-   - The UI will be available at the port specified in `docker-compose.yml` (e.g., `http://localhost:4200` or `http://localhost:80`).
+   - The UI will be available at the port specified in `docker-compose.yml`

 ### Environment-specific configuration
 - The API uses `appsettings.Docker.json` for configuration when running in Docker (set by `ASPNETCORE_ENVIRONMENT=Docker`).